 Net assets with donor restrictions are net assets subject to stipulations imposed by donors, and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of UNFCU Foundation or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
 Donor restricted contributions are reported as increases in net assets with donor restrictions.
 When a restriction expires, net assets are reclassified from net assets with donor restrictions to net assets without donor restrictions in the statement of activities.
-UNFCU Foundation had no net assets with donor restrictions as of December 31, 2022 and 2021.
+UNFCU Foundation had net assets with donor restrictions of \$10,000 and \$0 as of December 31, 2023 and 2022, respectively.